 Kumana was previously known as Yala East National Park and it is contiguous with Yala National Park.
 The entrance to Yala national park is quite a drive from Arugam whereas Kumana is very close.
 I don’t think Kumana has quite as many elephants and leopards compared to Yala, but you can still see them.
-The best reason to head to Kumana rather than Yala is that there are far less tourists and less jeeps touring around here.
+The best reason to head to Kumana rather than Yala is that there are far fewer tourists and fewer jeeps touring around here.
 Kumana is also one of the best places for bird watching in all of Sri Lanka.

 For general information on popular Sri Lanka dishes, check out my article Sri Lankan Food on a Budget.
 Arugam Bay has all that Sri Lanka has to offer when it comes to food with many decent and cheap restaurants all along the main street.
-However there are also some decent non Sri Lankan eateries here.
+However, there are also some decent non-Sri Lankan eateries here.
 I liked the little burger place, Hello Burger, for good burgers as well as the pizzas at Maleena Arugam Bay and Pizza Point.
 The food at Ranga’s Beach Hut was also exceptionally good.
 If you choose to stay there then you need not go very far for your meals.

 Every Night is Party Night

 Arugam Bay has an active party season whenever the surf conditions are good (May to October).
 Each night of the week a different bar/hotel hosts a large party event with cheap happy hour specials, often live music and a dance floor.
-The parties start of pretty casual but by the early hours of the morning they become a raving dance party.
+The parties start of pretty casual but by the early hours of the morning, they become a raving dance party.
 Ask any of the locals in town or look out for flyers in the street to find out where the party is each night of the week.
-Its definitely the place to be.
+It’s definitely the place to be.

 There are a bunch of bars tucked away inside various hotels and guesthouses in Arugam Bay.
 A lot of them are good choices for evening drinks, perhaps before heading out later in the night to the party.
 But Hideaway seemed to be the nicest, most chilled and also most popular.
 Every evening people would congregate for drinks here during happy hour (2 for 1 cocktails).
 A really nice bar.

 Tuk-tuks are the best way to get around Arugam Bay.
 Most guesthouses or hostels will have a few resident drivers that can be relied on for their service.
 If you want to check out one of the surf spots out of town, you can arrange for a driver to take you there and then meet you afterwards at an agreed time to head back to Arugam Bay.
-In this situation it is easiest and more reliable to book the driver through your accomodation.
+In this situation, it is easiest and more reliable to book the driver through your accommodation.

 Getting In and Out